Learning Management Systems (LMS) Policy

 2. Course Management - Sites on the LMS server are managed with the goals of reducing faculty time and effort needed to utilize online tools and materials, and improving server performance by eliminating redundant or unnecessary demands on the database.

-- Course Size Limitations - At this time, there is no official limitation on the size of course sites, although sites using a large amount of storage may result in problems creating archives.
-Educational Technologists will work with faculty whose LMS sites contain extremely large files (video clips, for example) to provide advice and assistance to help them compress files or move such materials to another tool in order to use space as efficiently as possible.
+- Course Size Limitations - At this time, courses generated in the LMS have a default quota of 2000MB, though there is no official limitation on the size of course sites.
+Although the quota for a specific course site will be increased by the IT Educational Technology Team (email@example.com) if requested, sites using a large amount of storage may result in problems when copying or archiving courses.
+Educational Technologists will work with faculty whose LMS sites contain extremely large files (video clips, for example) to provide advice and assistance to help them compress files or move such materials to another environment in order to use space as efficiently as possible.

-- Re-using Course Sites - Instructors are encouraged to copy forward materials from previous Blackboard course sites, rather than to use one site in multiple academic terms.
+- Re-using Course Sites - Instructors are encouraged to copy forward materials from previous semester course sites, rather than to use one site in multiple academic terms.

 - Transferring Course Sites - Instructors may elect to transfer a course site and its materials to another faculty member, or give other faculty members access to their course site.
-However, course sites will not be re-assigned to a new instructor for re-use without written permission from the original instructor.
+However, course sites will not be re-assigned to a new instructor for re-use without written permission from the original instructor, department chair, program director, or college dean.
 If a faculty member leaves KU for other employment, the faculty member may request a copy of course site(s) to take along or request that a copy of one or more LMS sites be transferred electronically to the new institution, where it may be used (within technological limits).

-- Non-instructional Uses - LMS sites may be requested for non-instructional uses and such requests should be directed to the Educational Technologists.
-Any faculty or instructional staff member may request that a LMScourse site be established for use.
+- Non-instructional Uses - LMS sites may be requested for non-instructional uses and such requests should be directed to the Educational Technologists (firstname.lastname@example.org).
+Any faculty or instructional staff member may request that a LMS course site be established for use.
 Course name, course ID, description, instructor name, and a justification for the request are required to set up a course site.
 The Educational Technologists may direct the request to other IT teams, when other tools better fulfil the desired goals.
 These courses can be renewed on an annual basis.

 3. Information Security - The LMS user database is fed directly from the KU Identity Management system, thus allowing users to login with an already-familiar username and password.
 The security of these systems is of paramount importance in maintaining a reliable and trusted resource for virtually available instructional materials and tools.